jacobdeichert/HorrorGame/README.md

+# TerrOut

+## working_project folder

+This is the new base project folder that everyone should add their stuff too.
+If you're still experimenting with a feature, work inside your own folder inside **feature_testing**.
+So far, the base project has the maze generating with traps and no errors.
+There are a few trap rotation bugs that still have to be fixed.

-# TODO
+## TODO

-- fatigue bar
-- health bar
-- networking/multiplayer
+- networking/multiplayer [ADAM]
-- player character model
+- player character 3D model [RYAN]
+- menu system [...]
+- fatigue bar [JAKE]
+- health bar [JAKE]
+- fix trap rotation bugs [JAKE]